-Over the past ten years, very strong cross-disciplinary research themes have developed, particularly in sustainability, air quality and water, linking our staff with researchers in the Department of Mechanical Engineering Sciences and the Centre for Environment and Sustainability, as well as in other parts of the University.
+Over the past ten years, very strong cross-disciplinary research themes have developed, particularly in sustainability, air and water quality, and environmental health, linking our staff with researchers in various centres within the Faculty of Engineering and Physical Sciences, as well as in other parts of the University.

 By sharing resources with other schools, centres and research groups across the University we can support multi-disciplinary, multi-scale research which spans traditional subject boundaries and enables science-led enquiry to create engineered solutions to industrially relevant problems both nationally and globally.